schadokar/schadokar.dev/content/to-the-point/2020/create-an-account-in-sendinblue/index.md

 # Next Steps

-Now, you have a sendinblue account.
+Now, you have a Brevo (formerly Sendinblue).
 Try these tutorials to send an email using Golang or Nodejs.
 [Tutorials](https://schadokar.dev/tags/sendinblue/)

 ---